coinweb/technical-docs/_posts/2019-08-19-about-sharding.md

 This is not necessary, and not a good way to scale up.
 If we analyze collation and execution separately, collation can scale with global network bandwidth and topology, given the security constraints of the consensus algorithm.
 Execution, on the other hand, in the map-reduce model is inherently parallel and scales with *local bandwidth and cpu.* Running multiple chains to get equal efficiency as a map-reduce computational model is *extremely expensive* and wasteful.
 This is especially true when only a few contracts have most of the transactions.

 A parachain artificially adds the complexity of computation as an artificial barrier to the scalability of a chain.
-However, there is no reason why a high-throughput chain can be *executed* by a parallel computer, or be *executed* in a sharded manner.
+However, there is no reason why a high-throughput chain can not be *executed* by a parallel computer, or be *executed* in a sharded manner.

 We believe scaling is best handled at the architecture layer by cleanly separating collation and execution, and using parallel computation models.